真诚 勤勉 达观 自然

 two-way speed of light)

-The tendency differential equation and its conditional solutions of the statistical distributions of the particles
+The extended form of average energy equation and the tendency differential equation of the average particle number for the statistical distributions of the particles

 5 Tendency equations of stable nuclides, limit of periodic table of chemical element, and distributional equation of particle mass